Content

 • People with ADHD are prone to have comorbid conditions that cause tics.

-• Stimming and tics may affect daily life and require professional help if this impact is significant.
+• Stimming and tics may affect daily life and require professional help if the impact is significant.

 Attention deficit hyperactivity disorder (ADHD), stimming, and tics are distinct conditions but they often co-exist.
 People with ADHD may display self-soothing behaviors such as certain sounds or movements.
 Also, there is a known probability of ADHD being comorbid with Tourette syndrome which causes tics.